What is galactorrhea?

 -Irregular menstrual periods.

--A patient may complaints of a headache, dry skin and excessive sleepiness.
+-A patient may complain of a headache, dry skin and excessive sleepiness.

 How to investigate galactorrhea?